 Repeat: read the manuscript for sentence-level errors Once you finish implementing the big-picture elements of your story, it is time to repeat the process for the sentence-level errors.
 Follow the steps below while reading your story:

 Next steps After you have been through multiple rounds of editing and improved the big-picture storytelling elements and sentence-level errors of your manuscript, it’s time to get feedback from other people.
 Give your manuscript to beta readers and developmental editors to get honest and constructive feedback about your story.
 If you want to learn more about hiring beta readers and developmental editors, read how to find the right editor for your story.
 Who is a beta reader?
 A beta reader is an avid reader who is familiar with the rules and tropes of a particular genre.
 They provide honest and constructive feedback in a reader’s report about the big-picture elements of a story, such as plot and structure, character development, pacing, point of view and genre conventions.
 Beta readers are the first people to read a completed manuscript.
 Writers should seek beta readers after finishing self-editing their manuscript, but before giving it to professional developmental editors.
 If you want to learn more, read about beta reading.
 Who is a developmental editor?
 A developmental editor is the first editor writers should look for after implementing the feedback they get from beta readers.
 The developmental editor addresses the manuscript’s strengths and weaknesses and provides honest and constructive feedback about the story structure, character development, point of view, pacing, setting, genre conventions, scene vs narrative summary (show vs tell) and dialogue of the story.
 The developmental editor provides margin comments in the manuscript document and an editorial report to further guide the author.
 If you want to learn more, read about developmental editing.
 Additional resources How to write a romance novel in 5 steps How to write in the romance genre and the main characters How to write a romance novel using the 3-act structure What is the beta reading service?
 What is the developmental editing service?
 How to find the right editor for your story About the authorMaria Georgiou is a professional developmental editor and beta reader for romance authors.
-She specialises in editing contemporary romance, YA romance, romantic suspense, paranormal romance and romantasy.
+She specialises in editing contemporary romance, YA romance, romantic comedy, romantic suspense, paranormal romance and romantasy.
 She is a member of the EFA and ClubEdFreelancers.
-Learn more about the author: About me Get in touch: Facebook, LinkedIn, Bluesky Learn about fiction editing: Resources Library and Blog Get a quote for your writing project: Get in touch with me form
+Learn more about the author: About me Get in touch: Facebook, LinkedIn, Bluesky Learn about fiction editing: Resources Library and Blog Get a quote for your writing project: Get in touch with me form The manuscript critique (also known as manuscript evaluation or manuscript assessment) service is a less intensive version of the developmental editing service.
+(If you are not sure what the developmental editing service includes, read what the developmental editing service is.)
+The manuscript critique addresses the manuscript’s strengths and weaknesses and provides comprehensive feedback on the following issues:

 The editor reads the manuscript and provides constructive feedback in an editorial report.
 The main difference between the developmental editing service and the manuscript critique service is that the developmental editing service includes margin suggestions (comments) in the manuscript document and an editorial report, while the manuscript critique service includes only an editorial report.
 Free sample edits The editing process 5 reasons to choose the manuscript critique service Free sample edits Most editors (especially copy editors and proofreaders) offer sample edits.
 However, it is difficult for developmental editors to offer sample edits because the big-picture issues of a manuscript can cover several pages or chapters.
 My solution is to ask authors to send me their completed manuscripts.
 I read chapters from the beginning, middle and end of the manuscript to get a general idea of the story and identify potential issues.
 I perform a free sample edit on the first 1,000 words of their manuscript (4-5 pages).
 I explain to the authors that the purpose of the sample edit is to: